Reich Security Main Office: Oversight of Einsatzgruppen

-The RSHA oversaw the Einsatzgruppen, death squads that were formed under the direction of Heydrich and operated by the SS.
+The RSHA also oversaw the Einsatzgruppen, death squads that were formed under the direction of Heydrich and operated by the SS.
 Originally part of the SiPo, in September 1939 the operational control of the Einsatzgruppen was taken over by the RSHA.
-When the units were re-formed prior to the invasion of the Soviet Union in 1941, the men of the Einsatzgruppen were recruited from the SD, Gestapo, Kripo, Orpo, and Waffen-SS.
-The units followed the invasion forces of the German Army into Eastern Europe.
+Men for the Einsatzgruppen were drawn from the RSHA's Security Police, SD, Gestapo, Kripo, Orpo, and Waffen-SS.
+Heydrich and Bruno Streckenbach, head of personnel at the RSHA, personally selected Einsatzgruppen leaders from these units.
+These committed Nazis and antisemitic ideologues were highly educated, often holding doctorates in law, and had years of experience in policing and security.
+Their first missions were conducted during early territorial expansions (Austria, Sudetenland, Bohemia-Moravia) to target political opponents, when the Einsatzgruppen units followed the invasion forces of the German Army into Eastern Europe.
+Although designed only as temporary units on their initial use, these RSHA-controlled units became permanent by 1942, with Einsatzgruppen A, B, C, and D becoming notorious for atrocities, especially against Polish intellectuals, whom they systematically arrested or executed based on pre-compiled lists.
+Additional Einsatzgruppen operated in other regions like North Africa, Croatia, Hungary, and Slovakia, continuing their role in political repression and genocide.
 Not infrequently, commanders of Einsatzgruppen and Einsatzkommando sub-units were also desk officers from the main office of the RSHA.
 Historian Raul Hilberg estimates that between 1941 and 1945 the Einsatzgruppen, related agencies, and foreign auxiliary troops co-opted by the Nazis, killed more than two million people, including 1.3 million Jews.